ds-horizon/dota/README.md

 > **Impact:** Adapt DOTA to any workflow, compliance need, or infrastructure—just like hot-updater's build, storage, and database plugins.

-Want to add your own?
+Want to spawn your toolchain on custom plugin?
 See the [Plugin Guide](https://dota.dreamsportslabs.com/documentation/plugins).

 ---